Hypoplastic left heart syndrome

 Hypoplastic left heart syndrome Symptoms

 At first, a newborn with hypoplastic left heart may appear normal.
-Symptoms usually occur in the first few hours of life, although it may take up to a few days to develop symptoms.
+Symptoms may occur in the first few hours of life, although it may take up to a few days to develop symptoms.
 These symptoms may include:

 - Bluish (cyanosis) or poor skin color